Is Six Figure Mentors A Pyramid Scheme Scam…

 I recommend it because, it helped me to make my first sales with a niche site…. in the kids toy niche originally & also the kids room decor niche.

 It’s given me the skills to make affiliate sales, in any niche.

 Plus, it’s not full of upsells and hidden costs – it’s just simply set up, which id unusual to find.

 While those high ticket products may be awesome to sell when you make a commission, I think people do deserve value for money.

 Even more importantly, when they are just starting out.

-A majority of people fail at making money online.
+Because – a majority of people fail at making money online!

 With this in mind, I don’t think people should pay out thousands of dollars for training, when they’re not even sure whether it’s really for them yet!

 If you think that paying for expensive training will make the difference between success and failure, it really doesn’t.